Simetar 5 Only Works on the Downloaded Version of Office 365. Do Not Download Simetar if You Are Using the Web Version of Office 365.

 Simetar©: Simulation & Econometrics to Analyze Risk is an Excel Add-In developed since 1997 at Texas A&M. University by James W. Richardson, Keith D. Schumann and Paul A. Feldman.
 The software was initially developed to provide simulation and graphical analysis tools for conducting risk analysis of policy changes on agribusinesses.
 As Simetar’s capabilities grew, it was used to teach graduate courses in simulation and risk analysis at Texas A&M.

-Simetar© requires little additional memory and operates efficiently on Windows computers using Windows 7, 8, or 10 running Excel 2013 or 2016.
+Simetar© requires little additional memory and operates efficiently on Windows computers using Windows 10 running Excel 2013 or 2016.
 Simetar© consists of both Menu Driven Functions and User Defined Functions that run in Excel.
 A common theme with Simetar©, is that all functions are dynamic; so if changes are made to the original data most all parameters, hypothesis tests, regression models, and risk ranking strategies are automatically updated.
 This feature of having Excel dynamically recalculate parameters offers significant efficiencies during the development, validation and verification steps for developing stochastic simulation models.

 The more than 250 User Defined functions in Simetar© can be categorized into six groups: (1) random variables for simulation, (2) statistical analyses and tests, (3) graphical analyses, (4) ranking risky alternatives, (5) data manipulation and analysis, (6) econometric modeling, and (7) forecasting.
 Simetar© can be used to perform all of the steps for developing, simulating, and applying a stochastic model, namely: estimating parameters for random variables, simulating stochastic variables, testing the validity of the random variables, presenting the results graphically, and ranking risky alternatives.